Yorkshire cycling website

 Start of the Nidderdale Greenway extension

-Turn left off the road through Ripley, passing between the castle and the church, then carry straight on, past a gate and onto the public bridleway.
+Turn left off Main Street, Ripley, passing between the castle and the church, then carry straight on, past a gate and onto the public bridleway.
 A short distance further on, there are nice views of the castle and lake.

 After the main Nidderdale Greenway, which is railway-flat, it might come as a shock to have climb a hill on the extension through Hollybank wood.
-At the end of the cycle path, there's a gate, and you can continue along a very quiet country road, Hollybank Lane.
+At the end of the walking and cycle path, there's a gate, and you can continue along Hollybank Lane, which is now a very quiet country road.

 Hollybank Lane brings you out at Clint.